nus-cs2103/nus-se-pr-bot/README.md

 In our case, CS2103 PR Bot employs the interval polling method to retrieve pull requests' information from Github on those repositories that the bot is watching.
 The bot is currently registered on Github with the handle [nus-cs2103-bot](https://github.com/nus-cs2103-bot).
 All comments sent from the bot will be shown from that account.
 The authentication details of the account are currently with Prof Damith and a Github authentication token (env variable `GITHUB_TOKEN`) is used for automated access to Github.
 By default, the bot will poll Github every `10 mins`.

 ## Components

+### Config

+The main config is `config.json`.
+The module-specific config for the semester lies inside the `semester` directory (thought it can be changed in the root config file), with the following structure:
+- <module_code>
+    - `config.json`: configuration for organisation name and current AB level
+    - `data.json`: contains the tutor-student mapping for this module

 ### Validator
 Validator provides two points of entries for interacting with Github PRs, `doBlock` and `filterBlock` as well a customised subset of Github CRUD operations for dealing with PR.